Yes! After a brief closure during the coronavirus pandemic, the World Scout Centre reopened on 1 July 2020.

 Is social distancing still in place at KISC?

-Yes, a distance of 2 metres is currently being observed by staff and we anticipate guests will have to follow this in some form as well.
+Yes, a distance of 1.5 metres is currently being observed by staff and we expect guests to follow this in some form as well.

-I want to volunteer for one of your vacancies, can I still apply?
+I want to volunteer for one of your vacancies, can I still apply during the pandemic??

 My government has issued a recommendation not to travel to Switzerland, can I get a refund?